Search Results (List)

 1202789D.B.
 Lellinger 3741965-09-20

-Dominica, Saint Paul, no data, in the ravine of the Springfield River above the road, ca. 0.5 mi.
+Dominica, Saint Paul, in the ravine of the Springfield River above the road, ca. 0.5 mi.
 S of Pont Casse, 594m

 MICH:Pteridophytes